High Performance Computing Laboratory

 our large repository of seismic data.
 Available to the clusters and the server farm, this

 archive will allow the attached storage on the computational systems to be more

 We are still maintaining our older but still operational Beowulf cluster

 first brought online in 2005.
-The original cluster had 48 nodes and as of Fall 2017 there are still 34 nodes in operation.
+The original cluster had 48 nodes and as of May 2019 there are still 22 nodes plus the master in operation.
 In comparison, each of those original nodes had a single 2GHz 64 bit AMD core and 1GB of RAM

 (although now several nodes